eng-omarfuhaidi/eng-omarfuhaidi/README.md

 - 👋 Hi, I’m @eng-omarfuhaidi
-- 👀 I’m interested in programming at all, In particular, programming  using C# , Oracle Forms,Reports Builder and Oracle Apex.
+- 👀 I’m interested in programming at all, In particular, programming  using  Oracle Forms,Reports Builders , Oracle Apex and C# .
 - 🌱 I’m currently building an adminstration system for exchange companies using Oracle Apex.
-- 💞️ I’m looking to a job as an C# , oracle forms & reports  or oracle apex developer.
+- 💞️ I’m looking to a job as an oracle forms & reports  , oracle apex developer or C#.
 - 📫  reach me on email: omaralmunssoe@gmail.com